BSN, University of South Florida, 1977

 Occupational Infection Control

-Dr. Haiduven, PhD, RN, CIC is an Associate Professor at the College of Public Health.
+Dr. Haiduven, PhD, RN, CIC, CPH, FAPIC, is a Professor at the College of Public Health.
 She joined USF in 2001.
-In addition, Dr. Haiduven is a Researcher at the V. A. VISN 8 Patient Safety Center of Inquiry and Research Center of Excellence.
+Dr. Haiduven conducted research at the V. A. VISN 8 Patient Safety Center of Inquiry and Research Center of Excellence, and the University of South Florida College of Public Health (USF COPH) until 2014.
 Dr. Haiduven specialized in Occupational Health for her Ph.D., with a minor in teaching.
-Dr. Haiduven has teaching, advising, service and research responsibilities at USF.
+Dr. Haiduven has teaching, advising, research and service responsibilities at USF.

-Dr. Haiduven's research interests are in the prevention of sharps injuries in healthcare workers, with a focus on evaluating sharps devices designed for safety.
-She has two research laboratories, one at the USF College of Public Health and one at the V.A.
-Research Center of Excellence.
-Dr. Haiduven has served as a mentor for numerous students in their field experiences and/or special projects, resulting in opportunities for students to engage in research in her labs, scientific presentations, and contributing to writing abstracts and manuscripts.
+Dr. Haiduven's research interests have been in the prevention of sharps injuries in healthcare workers, with a focus on evaluating sharps devices designed for safety.
+Dr. Haiduven has served as a mentor for numerous students in their applied practice experiences and/or special projects, resulting in opportunities for students to engage in research in her labs, scientific presentations, and contributing to writing abstracts and manuscripts.

-Dr. Haiduven is a member of the Association for Professionals in Infection Control and Epidemiology, contributing as first author of the chapter entitled "Immunization in the Healthcare Worker" in the APIC Text of Infection Control and Epidemiology for all three editions.
-She serves on the editorial board for Infection Control and Healthcare Epidemiology, a reviewer for several peer-reviewed journals and the member of several honor societies.
+Dr. Haiduven is a member and fellow of the Association for Professionals in Infection Control and Epidemiology, contributing as first author of the chapter entitled "Immunization in the Healthcare Worker" in the APIC Text of Infection Control and Epidemiology for three editions.
+She serves on the editorial board for Infection Control and Healthcare Epidemiology, a reviewer for numerous peer-reviewed journals and the member of several honor societies.
 She has an extensive list of publications, presentations and invited lectures.